 It is important that you choose a helmet that fits your head snugly and properly.
 The helmet needs to sit evenly on your head when the buckle is fastened, not rock from side to side, and not be too loose.
 A loose helmet won’t protect your head adequately and will often obstruct your vision.
 So make sure you try on the helmet before you buy to ensure it fits securely.

-Starting in 2020/2021 winter season in Niseko, helmets will be required for all skiers and snowboarders who head out through the gates of the backcountry.
+Every resort has their own policies regarding wearing of helmets.
+Always check the resort rules before heading out.
+In Niseko, Japan, helmets are required for all skiers and snowboarders who head out through the gates of the backcountry.
 Within the resort helmets are not mandatory.
-However, we do strongly advise that you wear one for your own safety.
+However, we strongly advise you wear one for your own safety.
 Not only will your head be protected but you feel a greater sense of confidence that will encourage you to get the most out of the mountain.
 Helmets will also keep the snow off your head and secure your goggles in the right place, leaving your head dry and warm.

 Wrist guards are used more by snowboarders rather than skiers.
 Placed over the hand and strapped around the wrist, they help to protect the bones in the wrist.
 It is common for snowboarders who are initially learning to use their arms when picking themselves up off the ground.
 Wrist guards can help provide support and lessen the fatigue caused from the continuous movement of pushing the body weight up.
 They can also protect the wrists when falling over, which happens a lot during the early stages of learning.